Bishop (Sixth Century)

 For prayer and reflection

-(from The Roman Missal: Collect for December 20)
+(from The Roman Missal: Common of Pastors—For Missionaries)

 Saint profiles prepared by Brother Silas Henderson, S.D.S.